Holly Mae Brood: Film and television

+She appears in the 2023 film Alles is nog steeds zoals het zou moeten zijn which is the sequel to the 2020 film Life as It Should Be.
+Brood appears in the 2024 film De Break-Up Club directed by Jonathan Elbers.
+Brood also appears in the 2024 film Tegendraads directed by Ben Sombogaart.
+She also appears in a 2024 Videoland series about Patty Brard.
+She appears in the 2024 film Schitterend directed by Maurice Trouwborst.
+Brood and the band IOS created the title song of the film.
+As of July 2024, she is scheduled to play a lead role in the 2025 film Amsterdamned II directed and written by Dick Maas.

 Television appearances

-In 2014, she finished in seventh place in the seventh season of Holland's Next Top Model.
+In 2014, Brood finished in seventh place in the seventh season of Holland's Next Top Model.

-In 2016, she appeared in an episode of the game show Ik hou van Holland.
+She appeared in a 2016 episode of the game show Ik hou van Holland.
 In 2017, she appeared in the second season of the Dutch singing television show It Takes 2.
 In that same year, she also appeared in the game show Een goed stel hersens.
 In 2019, she appeared in an episode of Groeten uit 19xx.

-In 2021, she played the role of traitor in the television game show De Verraders.
+In 2021, Brood played the role of traitor in the television game show De Verraders.
 In February 2022, she sang a cover of the song Amor, amor, amor by Dutch singer André Hazes in the television show Hazes Is de Basis.
+Brood appeared in the 2024 season of the television show The Masked Singer where she was eliminated in the semi-finals.

 Personal life

 Her father, though not her biological father, is musician, painter, actor and poet Herman Brood.
 Her biological father Leo Spindelaar died in 2009.
 Fashion designer and artist Lola Pop Brood is her maternal half-sister.

 She is in a relationship with Dutch musical actor Soy Kroon.
 They met in 2016 at an audition for the television series Nieuwe Tijden.
 In 2017, Brood and Kroon appeared in an episode of the game show De Jongens tegen de Meisjes.
-In 2018, they both won the fourth season the television show Dance Dance Dance.
+In 2018, they both won the fourth season the Dutch television show Dance Dance Dance.

+In 2025, she got a tattoo in memory of Manuëla Kemp who died earlier that year.